GreenJellyBeans/FTC12598/processing/simple_robot_simulator/NOTES.md

 This document contains an informal log of design and implementation decisions for this project, the "Simple Robot Simulator."

+## September 28, 2018-C JMJ Thoughts on collision with the field walls and other elements
+Track collision of the 4 corners of the robot.
+If they collide, assume frictionless contact - so the impact force is acting on the corner, and perpendicular to the wall (or other object surface).
+The impact force is calculated to be high enough to bring the robot to a stop in (say) 1cm.
+This force is included in simulation calculations - both net force and net torque.
+This *should* result in the robot swinging so that another corner will also collide - at which point we have two forces that will cancel out torque, and the robot should come to a hard stop - unless aton or user backs away.
+Fairly straightforward in principle, but requires collision detection and vector calculations.

-## September 28, 2018B JMJ Thoughts on providing feedback to the robot on position, color, etc
+## September 28, 2018-B JMJ Thoughts on providing feedback to the robot on position, color, etc
 It would be nice to provide simulated sensor inputs to be able to more comprehensively test autonomous code.
 Absolute position and bearing can of course be reported with perfect accuracy, and in fact some errors will need to be added to simulate real-life issues.
 Color and IR, bump or range sensors are much trickier, and one